How good is your inventory management?

-- They need buffer stock and anticipation inventory.
+- They need buffer stock and safety stock.
 This is product kept on hand for unforeseen and foreseen demand fluctuations in supply and demand.

-- They have decoupling inventory.
+- They have pipeline inventory.
 Inventory that’s moving from one part of the supply chain to the next.

-- They have dead stock.
+- They have dead stock (see dead stock meaning).
 Any stock that’s lapsed and has become sitting inventory.